 First, let’s declare some self-interest here.
 I work for a company that offers aircraft management services, globally and has done for over 36 years.

-Like others, our services look the same.
-We’ll provide your crew, make sure the aircraft is complaint with the relevant regulations, plan your flights, order catering and a whole host of other tasks so that you can enjoy your aircraft.
-We’ll do this for a fee which is broadly similar to others.
-Which makes it very difficult for any aircraft owner to differentiate the good, bad and ugly.
+Like other aircraft management companies, our services are offered at the same high standard as most of our peer group.
+We’ll provide your crew, make sure the aircraft is compliant with the relevant regulations, plan your flights, order catering and a whole host of other tasks so that the client can enjoy the benefit of owning an aircraft.
+We’ll conduct this work for a monthly fee which is broadly similar to our competitors but seen as expensive when compared to those who charge little or nothing.

 Rule #1.
 Understand the financial stability of your aircraft management company.

 With any other provider of asset management services, you will have run some form of due diligence into the financial fitness of your provider.
 It’s a common sense thing to do, but when was the last time you undertook this check when selecting an aircraft management company?
 As any owner knows, private jets run up large bills quickly, ones that can soon overtake any deposit kept by the operator on account.
 Unless rigorously managed, the impact on a management company’s cash flow can be terminal with consequences which may result in the temporary grounding of your aircraft.
 Companies running under 10 aircraft are particularly vulnerable as they often don’t have the provisions or bank facilities to overcome bad debt exposure.

 Make sure your aircraft management company passes your own financial fitness test.
 If it doesn’t then please be aware of the risks to your aircraft if the management company becomes insolvent.

 Rule #2.
 Free management fees where’s the catch?